wri/carbon-budget/readme.md

 Inputs can either be downloaded from AWS s3 storage or used if found locally in the folder `/usr/local/tiles/` in the Docker container.
 The model looks for files locally before downloading them.
-The model can still be run without a connection to AWS s3 if all necessary inputs are stored in the correct local folder.
+The model can still be run without AWS credentials; inputs will be downloaded from s3 but outputs will not be uploaded to s3.
-This option is feasible for running the model on a handful of tiles but not for large areas because the tiles will need too much local storage.
+In that case, outputs will only be stored locally.

 ### Outputs
 There are three key outputs produced: gross GHG emissions, gross removals, and net flux, all totaled for 2001-2020.